 - Ensure that the student attends the college and departmental induction sessions offered to them - Establish the means by which student and supervisors will communicate - Establish the arrangements for scheduling meetings, recording their outcomes, reviewing work plans, and monitoring progress.
 You should ensure that the student knows how much time they should expect from each member of the supervisory team.
-Note that in the Medical Sciences Division: - Formal meetings outside of the lab, at which supervisors should meet personally with their students to discuss progress, review work plans including skills training, and discuss the content of their termly supervision report, should take place at least once a term.
+Note that in the Medical Sciences Division: - Formal meetings outside of the lab, at which one or more members of the core team should meet personally with the student to review their research progress, evaluate work plans including skills training, and discuss the content of their supervision reports, should take place at least once a month.
+Other supervisory team members are required to meet with the student at least once a term.

-Code of Practice for Research Student Supervisors (Revised September 2020)
+Code of Practice for Research Student Supervisors (Revised October 2021)